The Real Standings

 Don’t be fooled by the message of the media – Romney has every bit as good a chance at the nomination as McCain if not better.
 And don’t be fooled by the bravado of Huckabee – his best opportunity is to be a spoiler for Romney (those who still support him are unlikely to support McCain).

-8 replies on “The Real Standings”
+8 responses to “The Real Standings”

 Some things to keep in mind.
 Mitt won Wyoming where the Mormons voted en block for him and gave him a huge victory.
 Mitt won in Nevada where 95% of Mormons voted for Mitt securing a victory for him.
 He won in Michigan, the state he was born in and where his father served as CEO as a major employer.